 Knowing that I was hopeless at studying on my own, I finally decided to ask for help.
 This time, paid help, because I couldn’t find anybody who would want to spend four to five hours a week teaching me French for free.

 I had two options: joining language class or hiring tutor.
 At first, I was partial to language class, because I think it would be fun meeting other people who have the same goal and learning with them together.
-Also, I thought language class at my town would be more affordable than hiring private tutor (anything with ‘private’ always sounded more expensive for me).

 However, that bias soon disappeared when I found that the language class charged me higher than a private tutor did.
 I forgot the exact fee, but I remembered there was $5 difference for every session.
 That was a significant number for college student.